Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 All you need to do now is reach index 46.

-The TinyMT state is now freezed and won't advance until we manually do it ourselves, so we have full control now.
+The TinyMT state freezes in the bag and doesn't advance until we manually do it ourselves, so we have full control now.

 Here are some ways to advance inside the bag: